jadecobra/python_tdd_exercises/source/exception handling.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-We could take care of this error by creating the module, but in this case we want to catch or handle the exception in the test as a way to prove that a ``ModuleNotFoundError`` was raised when we refer to ``non_existent_module``.
+I could take care of this error by creating the module, but in this case I want to catch or handle the exception in the test as a way to prove that a ``ModuleNotFoundError`` was raised when I refer to ``non_existent_module``.

 Add a ``self.assertRaises`` to ``test_catching_module_not_found_error_in_tests``